Another day, another dollar — and for millions of us, one more failed attempt to budget.

 Steer clear of promotional offers unless you have a reminder in your smartphone or planner to cancel services before charges are applied to your account.

 Gas is a major expense for many Americans.
-Reduce your monthly gas costs by combining errands, carpooling, taking public transportation or using some hypermiling tricks.
+Reduce your monthly gas costs by combining errands, carpooling, taking public transportation or using some fuel-efficient driving habits.

-As we explain in “5 Easy Ways to Cut the Rising Cost of Gas,” the right smartphone app can go a long way toward cutting your costs:
+As we explain in “7 Smart Ways to Save Money at the Gas Pump,” the right smartphone app also can go a long way toward cutting your costs:

-You’ve waited several months for a particular item to go on sale, and it’s finally 50 percent off.
+You’ve waited several months for a particular item to go on sale, and it’s finally 50% off.
 But one problem remains: You have to put it on your credit card.

 If you bow to the temptation, it will only be a matter of time before your spending plan lets you know you’ve done wrong.
-Instead, set aside funds now for the next time the item goes on sale.
+Instead, start setting aside funds now for the next time the item goes on sale.